eypsilon/ypsilonpicker-php/readme.md

 ### Features

-✅ **Wayland-compatible** – Works on modern GNOME, unlike X11-based pickers. &nbsp;
+- ✅ **Wayland-compatible** – Works on modern GNOME, unlike X11-based pickers.
-✅ **Minimal & fast** – A single PHP script with no dependencies beyond PHP and GNOME’s built-in tools. &nbsp;
+- ✅ **Minimal & fast** – A single PHP script with no dependencies beyond PHP and GNOME’s built-in tools.
-✅ **Optional clipboard support** – Automatically copies the HEX value to your clipboard. &nbsp;
+- ✅ **Optional clipboard support** – Automatically copies the HEX value to your clipboard.
-✅ **Easy access** – Use it as a CLI tool or create a desktop launcher for quick access.
+- ✅ **Easy access** – Use it as a CLI tool or create a desktop launcher for quick access.

 ---